Eschatologue/CM_wiki/docs/lore/glossary.md

 ---

+### Millennium Dawn

+*Era*

+The Millennium Dawn marks the age that began 200 years after the Second Maelstorm, characterised by the fall of the Tahdenvalta Empire and the aftermath of the Great Split.

+This era signifies a new period for Antares, as societies adapt to the new balance of power, technology slowly replaces magic in every part of societies, and the remnants of the old world collide with the burgeoning innovations of the Londoners.

+---

 ### Nomadic Cities

 *Infrastructure*

 Nomadic Cities are an innovative urban solution proposed by London to combat the increasing intensity of Warp Storms.
 Designed to eventually replace static Citadel Cities, these mobile urban centres would move according to needs and purpose, allowing them to evade Warp Storms before they strike.

+---

+### Ordinaire

+*Races*

+Ordinaire, or "ordinaries," are the majority of humanoid inhabitants in Antares, comprising Aasimar, Dwarves, Elves, Humans, Dragonborn, Halflings, Goliaths, Gnomes, Orcs, and Tieflings.

 ---